[Editor’s notes: This report was transcribed by Heather Shannon. The editors are grateful for her invaluable assistance.

 3. Cynthia Pursley – there’s been some question about covering Cynthia legally when she goes over and her mom returns after a visit.
 I asked Jim Herndon at [Temple attorney Charles] Garry’s office about it because he does a lot of custody stuff; the parents are divorced and there’s a question of consent for a mentally incompetent adult.
 Herndon recommends doing a conservatorship because of the possibility of parents changing their minds once Mrs. Pursley returns, and the father not having been friendly to us at all.
 But first he suggests we examine the divorce papers to see what are the rights of the father as to Cynthia.
 Conservatorship would require notice to California relatives up tothe third degree.
 We might be stirring up more waves than necessary.

-[Handwriting: “If the divorce [word smudged], I should think having 2 adult sisters there would be enough.
+[Handwriting: “If the divorce papers are OK, I should think having 2 adult sisters there would be enough.
 JC [June Crym]”]

 B-4 c (68)